 The carrot and stick theory is a classic classroom management strategy.
 When you give some reward to students for following the classroom rules, good behavior, or scores, it will motivate them to do even better.

 In fact, it will encourage other students to work harder to receive rewards and recognition from their class teacher.

 Implementing group classroom management strategies helps to save time and improve discipline level in your classroom.
 So, first of all, jot down all the rules that you want to deploy in your class and share them with everyone.

 You can email a copy of the classroom rules to all the parents.
 Or, you can create a rule bulletin to make it clear to everyone – what’s acceptable and unacceptable in your class.

 This is a simple yet effective group classroom management strategy.
 Before starting a classroom activity, provide your students with a clear set of rules and write the STOP word on the blackboard.

-Now, whenever students break the rule, erase a letter from the blackboard.
+When students break the rule, erase a letter from the blackboard.
 Keep on going unless all letters are erased.
 After that, you can stop the activity and tell your students that you won’t continue unless they start following the rules.

 8. Classroom Economy System

 The classroom economy system is exactly how it reads.
 You have to create a dummy currency that works in your classroom.
 And, for every good behavior or grade, you can distribute classroom money to your students.
 Finally, at the end of the week or month, calculate the money earned by each student.